-When you have strong and respectful relationships with early childhood educators and carers at child care, there are lots of benefits for you and your child.
+When you have strong and respectful relationships with early childhood educators at child care, there are many benefits for you and your child.

 Benefits for your child

 When you have a strong relationship with your child’s educator, it’s easy to share information about your child.
 With this information, educators can help your child get the most out of their time in child care.

 Strong relationships are also good for your child’s social and emotional development.
 That’s because they set a good example for your child, which helps your child learn how to behave with other people.